ElderMael/codexarcana-blog/content/blog/mentoring-faq/index.md

 1. Developer skills, which you may already have.
 1. Time management skills to balance your time spent on these.

+### I Want To Keep Coding But Grow My Career.
+Is There A Way To Do That?

+I think this entirely depends on your organization.
+If the only path for growth to happen is go into management, probably it will conflict with this particular interest of yours.

+I have experienced this myself and usually Tech Leader positions conflict with time spent programming.
+If your particular organization has technical paths you can take positions such as Principal Engineer you can try to move into that direction, but most companies do not have such paths.

+You can always trailblaze the path by communicating clearly with your managers the pursuit of such goal.
+Some companies can accommodate such goals but others have different priorities thus they will conflict with yours.

 ## Architecture

 ### As An Architect, Should I Still Develop Software?